ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 reverse order.

 When `step` is `0`, no elements are selected.
-(This is the one case that differs from the behaviour of Python, which raises an error in this case.)
+(This is the one case that differs from the behavior of Python, which raises an error in this case.)

-The following section specifies the behaviour fully, without depending on JavaScript or Python behaviour.
+The following section specifies the behavior fully, without depending on JavaScript or Python behavior.

 ##### Detailed Semantics
 {: unnumbered}